DhanushNehru/task-manager/pull_request_template.md

      ✅ I have checked my code and corrected any misspellings ✅ I have updated the README.md (if applicable)

-### Additional Notes
+## Additional Notes
- -Add any other context about the pull request here.
+ - Add any other context about the pull request here.
 This might include:
-    -Challenges you faced and how you overcame them -Areas you'd like reviewers to focus on
+    - Challenges you faced and how you overcame them
+    - Areas you'd like reviewers to focus on
-    -Future improvements or follow-up work related to this PR
+    - Future improvements or follow-up work related to this PR

 ## Thank You